-Field wiring connections - service switch and thermostat (or end switch) provided by installer A DANGER
+Field wiring connections service switch, DHW (if used) and thermostat (or end switch) provided by installer

 6a Start-up - preparation

 Check for gas leaks

 Before starting the boiler, and during initial operation, smell near the floor and around the boiler for gas odorant or any unusual odor.
 Do not proceed with start-up if there is any indication of a gas leak.
 Repair any leak at once.